 Q: Are there any discounts for disabled veterans?

-Arizona State Parks will issue a Disabled Veterans Annual Pass to a disabled veteran who has a service connected disability rated as 100% disabling, who is receiving compensation, and who is a current Arizona resident and has been an Arizon resident for one or more years.
-Learn more about the pass, and download an application by visiting our Annual Pass Gift Shop page, and scroll down to the Disabled Veterans Annual Pass information.
+Arizona State Parks will issue a Disabled Veterans Annual Pass to a disabled veteran who has a service connected disability rated as 100% disabling, who is receiving compensation, and who is a current Arizona resident and has been an Arizona resident for one or more years.
+Learn more about the pass by visiting our Annual Pass Gift Shop page, and scroll down to the Disabled Veterans Annual Pass information.

 Q: What kinds of activities and events do the parks offer?